moxie-lean/wp-gforms/README.md

 This package contains a number of actions which hook into Gravity Forms and run when the form is submitted.
 They rely on certain Admin Labels being set-up in the form builder.

 ### Login
-Logs the user user into WordPress.
+Logs the user into WordPress.

 ```
 \Lean\Gforms\Actions\Login::init( $form_id );